jameshgrn/army_levees/README.md

 ## Overview

-This package provides an interactive dashboard and utilities for analyzing USACE levee systems by:
+This package provides tools for analyzing USACE levee systems by:
 1. Visualizing elevation profiles from NLD and 3DEP data
 2. Comparing and analyzing elevation differences
 3. Exploring geographic patterns and trends
+4. Classifying levees based on elevation changes

 ## Installation